Security in Singularity¶

-- Communications between users, the auth service and the above-mentioned services are secured via TLS.
+- Communication between users, the authentication service other services is secured via TLS encryption.

-- The services support authentication of users via authentication tokens.
+- The services support authentication of users via signed and encrypted authentication tokens.

-- There is no implicit trust relationship between Auth and each of these services.
-Rather, each request between the services is authenticated using the authentication token supplied by the user in the associated request.
+- There is no implicit trust relationship between each service.
+Each request between the services is authenticated using the authentication token supplied by the user in the associated request.